erinstrybis/rlc-site/content/in-the-community/mission-endowment-fund.md

 * 25% for RLC Ministries
 * 20% for Ministries to be determined by the MEF Committee

 Applications are accepted by the fund's committee in the fall for grants made the following January.
 Grants typically average $2,000 and are given to a wide variety of organizations and projects.

-* Apply for a grant (TODO: link grant application)
+For more information, [email the church office](mailto:office@rlclakeview.com).

 * [Make a donation to support the Mission Endowment Fund](https://www.eservicepayments.com/cgi-bin/Vanco_ver3.vps?appver3=tYgT1GfNxRUldiimjHMvOW9MBpluIFiU5sGXesGT0_xskSODEa-Up5lt373GHnco2evTpo0mld6BrVzd2nG0pwtHUJrrzprYHQf-D17pxnM=&ver=3)

 ## Past MEF Grant Recipients